TomLiDev/battleships/README.md

 Toms battleships is a python-driven game based on the classic battleships game.

-Key Features:

-- The main battleships game.

-- Instructions for how to play the game.
+Instructions will be provided for optional view alongside the main game.

 ### User Stories